 This webinar covers the subject of goods and services tax (GST) at an introductory level.

 This is the first in a 2 part series.
-GST (2 of 2) will be run in the second half of 2018.
+GST (2 of 2) is TBA.

 This session aims to provide an overview of the key aspects of GST that are required to identify and solve GST issues that arise from simple transactions.
 It delivers a practical guide to the key GST concepts, including ‘taxable supplies’, ‘non-taxable supplies’ and ‘input tax credits’ as well as dealing with registration obligations and the concept of taxable periods.
 Legislative references are provided to assist with easy navigation of the ‘core GST provisions’.